DevScoreInc/samples/send-to-slack-channel/README.md

 In this case, when your Function1 finishes it's execution successfully, then it invokes send-to-slack-channel function to post it's return value to your slack channel.

+This [Youtube Video](https://youtu.be/pon8ywx0xJk) shows you how to deply this and use function connectors step by step.

 For Slack integration:
 You need to create a Slack app and Activate Incoming Webhooks to use Slack integration.
 Please follow this (https://slack.com/help/articles/115005265063-Incoming-Webhooks-for-Slack) to create your Slack app.